canaxess/presentations/a11y-camp-2020/README.md

 4. Identify the first record in the table

 **Result**
-* Have identified 'surname' column
+* Can identify 'surname' column
 * Can activate sort control
-* Sort direction applied isn't announced
+* Applied sort direction is unannounced
-* Insufficient guidance with how to re-sort column
+* Insufficient guidance how to re-sort column
+* Can identify first record

 ## Resources
 ### Twitter conversations